jackdeansmith/EnablerTest/README.md

   quality data written by knowledgeable humans like therapists could significantly improve the test.
 - All evaluations are single turn.
-This is a significant departure from how these models are used by most consumers.
+This is a significant departure from how these models are used by most consumers and is likely very important for real world harms and benefits.

 ## Data Generation Method